 Action Inc. helps disadvantaged families and individuals struggling to pay their rent.
 They also provide case management and financial counseling to teach budgeting and other methods to make manage money.
 This program helps those presently homeless or in danger of being evicted and have an eviction notice.
 Call to make an appointment. (more info)

 Billings Family Service

 Helps with rent to prevent an eviction.
 Pays past due rent directly to the landlord.
 Also, help with late utility bills and disconnection, particularly in the winter months. (more)

 Human Resource Development Council

 The Emergency Solutions Grant will help you get into a new apartment or home.
-If approved you will receive rent and utility deposits to get into your home and start your utility services.
-Eligibility includes homeless, living in a shelter, welfare hotel or in danger of being evicted.
-Funding is limited but you can get a referral to another agency if they can not help.
-Contact HRC office for more information. (more)
+If approved, you will receive rent and utility deposits to get into your home and start your utility services.
+Eligibility includes homeless, living in a shelter, welfare hotel, or in danger of being evicted.
+Funding is limited, but you can get a referral to another agency if they can not help.
+Contact the HRC office for more information. (more)

 1801 S. Higgins, Missoula